TRAN-Gia-Quoc-Bao/Project-Comfort-Vehicle-Control/README.md

 The results of the cruise control part have been presented at [VSDIA 2020](http://vsdia.bme.hu/).
 The papers have been uploaded on [my ResearchGate](https://www.researchgate.net/profile/Gia_Quoc_Bao_Tran):

-1/ Gia Quoc Bao Tran, Olivier Sename, Péter Gáspár, Balázs Németh & Eduarda Costa, “Adaptive Speed Control of an Autonomous Vehicle with a Comfort Objective”, 17th Mini Conference on Vehicle System Dynamics, Identification & Anomalies, Budapest, Hungary, Nov.
+1/ **Gia Quoc Bao Tran**, Olivier Sename, Péter Gáspár, Balázs Németh & Eduarda Costa, “Adaptive Speed Control of an Autonomous
+Vehicle with a Comfort Objective”, 17th Mini Conference on Vehicle System Dynamics, Identification & Anomalies, Budapest, Hungary, Nov.
 2020.
 [PDF](https://www.researchgate.net/publication/346397091_Adaptive_Speed_Control_of_an_Autonomous_Vehicle_with_a_Comfort_Objective).

-2/ Eduarda Costa, Thanh Phong Pham, Olivier Sename, Gia Quoc Bao Tran, Trong Tu Do & Péter Gáspár, “Definition of a Reference Speed of an Autonomous Vehicle with a Comfort Objective”, 17th International Conference on Vehicle System Dynamics, Identification & Anomalies, Budapest, Hungary, Nov.
+2/ Eduarda Costa, Thanh Phong Pham, Olivier Sename, **Gia Quoc Bao Tran**, Trong Tu Do & Péter Gáspár, “Definition of a Reference Speed of an Autonomous Vehicle with a Comfort Objective”, 17th International Conference on Vehicle System Dynamics, Identification & Anomalies, Budapest, Hungary, Nov.
 2020.
 [PDF](https://www.researchgate.net/publication/346674072_Definition_of_a_Reference_Speed_of_an_Autonomous_Vehicle_with_a_Comfort_Objective).